-Also during 2019, the Foundation adopted Accounting Standards Update ("ASU") No. 2018-08, "Not-for-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made".
-ASU 2018-08 clarified and improved the scope of the accounting guidance for contributions receive3d and contributions made by Not-for-Profit organizations.
-Key provisions of the ASU include clarification regarding the accounting for grants and contracts as exchange transactions or contributions.
+During 2019, the Foundation adopted Accounting Standards Update ("ASU") No. 2018-08, "Not-for-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made".
+ASU 2018-08 clarified and improved the scope of the accounting guidance for contributions received and contributions made by Not-for-Profit organizations.
+Key provisions of the ASU include clarification regarding the accounting for grants and contracts as exchange transactions or contributions, and provide guidance to better distinguish between conditional and unconditional contributions.

+The Foundation adopted the guidance for contributions received from ASU 2018-08 effective January 1, 2019.
 Based on the Foundation's review of its previous contributions and grants received, the timing and amount of revenue previously recognized by the Foundation is consistent with how revenue is recognized under this ASU.
-Additionally the adoption of this ASU did not have an impact on the statement of financial position as of December 31, 2019 or the statement of activities and changes in net assets for the year ended December 31, 2020.
+Additionally the adoption of this ASU did not have an impact on the statement of financial position as of December 31, 2019 or the statement of activities and changes in net assets for the year ended December 31, 2019.